How Long Does Pre-Approval Take To Enter Into Purchase Contract

 - However, there is more to that when issuing a solid pre-approval

 - When a mortgage loan originator looks at the mortgage loan borrower’s 1003 mortgage loan application and sees the gross income listed, reviews the credit report and credit scores over 700 plus it should be a no brainer right?

 A pre-approval should be issued until the loan officer fully qualifies the borrower and reviews all important documents.

 An experienced loan officer should collect the following documents:

 - two years W-2s, and most recent paycheck stubs

-- if borrower had a prior foreclosure or deed in lieu of foreclosure, the loan officer should research the foreclosure and deed in lieu of foreclosure prior to issuing a pre-approval letter
+- if the borrower had a prior foreclosure or deed in lieu of foreclosure, the loan officer should research the foreclosure and deed in lieu of foreclosure prior to issuing a pre-approval letter

 - If I were a home buyer and counting on a mortgage loan officer to give me a pre-approval letter, I rather wait an extra day or two and make sure the pre-approval letter is solid and valid